ditchcord/auo-dues-compiler/README.md

 After parsing Cashnet Record - if extra words are appended to people's names, or dues appearing in non dues payments, add those words to Tokens.tokens in main.py.

-Email wellsjason543@gmail.com for issues or questions
+Email wellsjason543 at gmail dot com for issues or questions